 - Use of medicines called diuretics ("water pills")

 - Gastrointestinal bleeding

 - Abnormal reflexes

-- Dull sound in the abdomen when tapped with the tips of the fingers, and visible fluid wave when examined by feel
+- Dull sound in the belly area when tapped with the tips of the fingers

 - Increased breast tissue (gynecomastia)

 - Fluid retention in the abdomen or extremities

 - Increased urine specific gravity and osmolality